nzimman/Customer-behaviour/README.md

 Once the customer reaches the "checkout", the program doesn't simulate him/her any longer.

 ## Visualization
 The cv2 library is used for the visualization of the customers in the supermarket.
+To visualize the supermarket and its customers, run *visualize.py*.